Frequently Asked Questions

 How does NYDM raise money for the event?

 NYDM utilizes many different fundraising techniques in order to raise money for pediatric cancer.
 The main source of fundraising comes from online donations through our secure donation site.
-Other fundraising sources include: profit-shares, canning, and corporate sponsorships.
+Other fundraising sources include: events, canning, and corporate sponsorships.

 Where can I find more information about NYDM?